kamranahmedse/developer-roadmap/src/data/courses/sql/chapters/data-definition-language/lessons/numeric-types.md

 > ## Mathematical Errors
 >
-> It's important to note that, because floating-point values are approximate and not stored as exact values, attempts to treat them as exact in comparisons may lead to problems (e.g. `WHERE price = 1.00`).
+> It's important to note that, because floating-point values are approximate and not stored as exact values, attempts to treat them as exact in comparisons may lead to problems (e.g. trying to compare `WHERE price = 1.00`).
 They are also subject to platform or implementation dependencies.
 For more information visit [Problems with Floating-Point Values](https://dev.mysql.com/doc/refman/8.4/en/problems-with-float.html).
 >
 > Decimal, on the other hand, stores numbers as exact values without loss of precision.

 ## Should I use Decimal or Floating Point?

 | Decimal Numbers                                                                          | Floating-Point Numbers                                                                          |
 | ---------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------- |